C++ Math fdim

 Positive difference between two numbers is :1.1

-In this example, value of x is greater than the value of y and fdim function finds the positive difference between x and y.
+In this instance, the value assigned to x exceeds the value assigned to y, and the fdim function calculates the non-negative difference between x and y.

 Example 2

-Let's see a simple example when the value of 'x' is less than the value of 'y'.
+Let's consider a straightforward scenario where the value assigned to 'x' is smaller than the value assigned to 'y'.

 #include <iostream>